FOdeks/hashicorp-certified-terraform-associate/18-Exam-Registration/README.md

 ### Step-04-03: Proctor will Release the Exam for you to Start
 1. Don't tense.
 2. Be cool and start answering questions
-3. If you have any doubt about any question, Click on **Flag Button** so we can come back later
+3. If you have any doubt about any question, Click on **Flag Button** so you can come back later
 4. Don't Flag many questions later difficult to check all of them.
 5. Exam Time: 60 Minutes Questions: 57
 6. I took 35 minutes to complete all the questions due to the fact most of the questions (40 to 45) will be straight forward.